cwimsatt/Crane-Documentation/crane-dual/unboxing-and-assembly.md

 ![8-10 threads exposed](../.gitbook/assets/image3.jpg)

 Next you will need to manually center the print head over the bed.
 To do this gently move the print head left-to-right along the X-axis until it's in the center.
 Then, move the bed forward along the Y-axis until its center.
 At this point, the print head should be above the center of the bed.
-Finally, rotate the coupler between the Z-motor and the Z-leadscrew counter-clockwise until the left bracket of the X-axis is resting on top of the Z-endstop switch as seen in the photo.
+[Note: there are notes elsewhere (e.g. see below) that the power should be on when moving the print head.
+Is this information to keep the power off correct?
+If so, please elaborate/explain the different requirements for the power setting] Finally, rotate the coupler between the Z-motor and the Z-leadscrew counter-clockwise until the left bracket of the X-axis is resting on top of the Z-endstop switch as seen in the photo.

 ![Rotate the Coupler between the Z-motor and the Z-leadscrew ](../.gitbook/assets/image4.jpg)